LukeKirk0056/Data-Structures/WEEK_ONE_README.md

-      Data structures goal is to access info/goal quickly and optimize time Data structures is useless without Algorithms (they go hand-in-hand)
+      Data structures goal is to access info/goal quickly and optimize time Data structures is useless without Algorithms (they go hand-in-hand) Do not expect help debugging code but if you have questions about the structure they can help Make sure you can describe what you have done when you ask for help then when they help go back to modify code.
+      We use C++ because it is the most proper one for analyzing structures Comment your code for both yourself and the TA's/Professor